-If you notice that a vehicle has been registered numerous times in several provinces, ask questions.
+Ask questions if you notice that a vehicle has been registered numerous times in several provinces.
 If they're not answered to your satisfaction, walk away.

-Note: If your car was registered in British Columbia, you need to ask for a different Carfax report than the standard one, as insurance goes through the Insurance Corporation of British Columbia (ICBC).
+Note: If your car was registered in British Columbia, you must ask for a different Carfax report than the standard one, as insurance goes through the Insurance Corporation of British Columbia (ICBC).
 The cost for this supplemental report is $20.

-As a rule of thumb, you have two ways to make sure that the vehicle has been serviced properly:
+As a rule of thumb, you have two ways to ensure the vehicle has been appropriately serviced:

 Note: Not all service centres are linked to Carfax, so a vehicle may not show it’s been serviced even when it has.
-Make sure to ask the seller for a comprehensive list of service records to better inform and guide your buying decision.
+Ask the seller for a comprehensive list of service records to inform better and guide your buying decision.

 If the previous owner still owes money on the vehicle, you should see on the Carfax report that the vehicle has a lien against it.
-To protect yourself from fraud or problems with registering the car, make sure that the owner provides you with a lien release from the lender.
-This name on the lien release should always match the name on the title, as well as any other documentation on the vehicle regarding liens, financing, or payoff information.
+To protect yourself from fraud or problems with registering the car, ensure the owner provides you with a lien release from the lender.
+This name on the lien release should always match the name on the title and any other documentation on the vehicle regarding liens, financing, or payoff information.